Is it Worth Having a Wine Cellar? What it Adds to Your Home Value — and Happiness

 Profit and prosper with the best of expert advice - straight to your e-mail.

-As wine cellars become more popular in higher-end homes, some homeowners may wonder if the investment is worth it — for their wine collection or their wallet.
+As wine cellars become more popular in higher-end homes, some homeowners might wonder if the investment is worth it — for their wine collection or their wallet.

 Passive wine cellars, for the casual enthusiast

-Before assessing the value, it helps to understand the two different types of wine cellars, passive and active.
+Before assessing the value, it helps to understand the two types of wine cellars — passive and active.

 A passive wine cellar isn't refrigerated and typically has less storage.
 "A passive wine cellar can still be in a separate room with a door.
 A lot of times we'll do the frame of glass — though the cellar is for storage, it's mainly for looks," says Audrey Frances Doty, founder of Audrey Frances Design in Atlanta.

-Passive wine cellars are often installed in cool, dark places (like finished basements) and can start around $5,000.
+Passive wine cellars are often installed in cool, dark places (such as finished basements) and can start at around $5,000.
 "Usually, the person is not a serious wine collector," says Doty.
 "They're into it, they love drinking it, but don't have an extensive collection."

 Leveling up and keeping cool with active wine cellars

-Some people install wine fridges within their cellar so they can store different types of wines — like Champagne, which is kept at a cooler temperature than Merlot — in the same space.
+Some people install wine fridges within their cellars so they can store different types of wines — such as Champagne, which is kept at a cooler temperature than Merlot — in the same space.

 It depends.